pat-s/roweb2/content/blog/2020-02-26-devguide-release/index.md

 #### GitHub actions

 We've started using GitHub Actions instead of Travis for deployment.
-We've got three workflows
+We've got three workflows:

 * whenever there's a push to master, the book is built on Travis to a _book folder whose content is then pushed to the gh-pages branch that's the source for [our production book](https://devguide.ropensci.org).